BrianScarlett11/vfx-pipeline/README.md

 ## What It Currently Does
 1. Opens a GUI
+2. Allows user to input the name of an Asset
-2. Only allows the user to select either a Character, Prop, or Environment as the asset type
+3. Only allows the user to select either a Character, Prop, or Environment as the asset type
+4. Only allows the user to select either High, Medium, or Low as their asset Level of Detail
-3. Creates a folder with subfolders based on the type and name of the asset
+5. Creates a folder with subfolders based on the type and name of the asset
-4. Creates a properly structured USD file complete with the asset name the kind it is as well as what version it is
+6. Creates a properly structured USD file complete with the asset name the kind it is as well as what version it is
-5. Automatically updates the version number each time the same asset is created
+7. Automatically updates the version number each time the same asset is created

 > This project is still being worked on
 > A standalone executable for non-technical users is planned for a future release.